andresmtzf/AndresMtzF/README.md

 Computer Engineer
 -----------------

-I am a 23 year old computer engineering intern, focused on software and web development.
+I am a 23 year old computer engineering trainee, a passionete and focused on software and web development.

 * 🌍  I'm based in CDMX, MX
 * ✉️  You can contact me at [andres\_mf1@live.com.mx](mailto:andres_mf1@live.com.mx)